Photo: Charlotte Patmore

 If you could spend an hour with anyone from history?

-Of all the places you’ve shown your work, which is your favourite?
+Of all the venues you’ve played, which is your favourite?

 Your greatest unsung hero or heroine in music?